![]() |

 |||||||||||

-| Maintained by Codex Herald.
-This page was last updated on Friday, April 26, 2013.
-The heraldry.sca.org site is copyright 1995-2013 Society for Creative Anachronism, Inc. The copyright of certain portions of heraldry.sca.org are retained by the original contributors as noted.
+Maintained by Codex Herald.
+This page was last updated on Tuesday, May 16, 2023.
+The heraldry.sca.org site is copyright 1995-2024 Society for Creative Anachronism, Inc. The copyright of certain portions of heraldry.sca.org are retained by the original contributors as noted.
+External links are not part of the heraldry.sca.org web site.
+Inclusion of a page or site here is neither implicit nor explicit endorsement of the site.
+Further, SCA, Inc. is not responsible for content outside of heraldry.sca.org.
+For information on how SCA uses collected and submitted data, please see the Privacy Policy.
 Paper texture used with permission from GRSites.com. |